-She Made Over $1 Million Selling Babies
+She Made More Than $1 Million Selling Babies

-In the late 1940s, the Tennessee governor tasked attorney Rober L. Taylor with investigating Tann and judge Camille Kelley, who helped her push through suspicious adoptions.
+In the late 1940s, the Tennessee governor tasked attorney Rober L. Taylor with investigating Georgia Tann and judge Camille Kelley, who helped Tann push through suspicious adoptions.
 What Taylor found was hard to believe.
-When he visited her orphanage he noted, "Her babies died like flies."
+When he visited Tann's orphanage, Taylor noted, "Her babies died like flies."

 Tann Went To Extreme Measures To Kidnap Children, Including Telling New Mothers Their Infants Were Stillborn

-Doctors, nurses, and "social workers" were in on it together, whisking the infants off before anyone noticed.
-They would tell new parents the babies had died at birth.
-Some of the abducted kids died, and others were adopted.
+Doctors, nurses, and "social workers" were in on Tann's operation together, whisking the infants off before anyone noticed.
+Some doctors would even take bribes to tell new parents that their babies had died at birth.
+A number of the abducted children died, and others were adopted out.
 But their real identities were kept secret, and records were falsified.
 Few would ever reunite with their birth parents.

-While Tann worked as executive director of the Tennessee Children's Home Society, numerous children died under her care.
-At the time, the infant mortality rate in the state of Tennessee was considerably larger than anywhere else in the United States.
-It's believed 500 children died due to disease, inadequate care, and possibly abuse.
+While Georgia Tann was executive director of the Tennessee Children's Home Society, numerous children died under her care.
+At the time, the infant mortality rate in Memphis was considerably larger than anywhere else in the United States.
+It's believed that as many as 500 children died due to disease, inadequate care, and possibly abuse.

 Despite this alarming statistic, Tann was praised for the work she performed.
 The media at the time praised her as "the foremost leading light in adoption laws."
 Eleanor Roosevelt consulted with Tann over child welfare, and President Truman asked her to attend his inauguration.